 The Committee boasted a membership of over 700 citizens.
 Sheriff Jack Hays was not a member of The Committee, but he was one of the rare public officials who had the approval and assistance of the Committee of Vigilance.
 The man who first approached Hays about running for Sheriff, Sam Brannan, was a prime organizer of The Committee.

-Progress on completing the new county jail was going so slowly that Sheriff Hays contributed $1500 of his own funds to keep the project going (Herald, 6-16-51).
+Over time, progress on completing the new county jail was going so slowly that Sheriff JAck Hays contributed $1,500 of his own funds to keep the project going (Herald, 6-16-51).
 The building site was on Broadway at Pinkney Alley (now Romolo Place), a block east of Columbus Avenue.